-For what you discover is that there was a goat also for the Lord which was sacrificed as a sin offering.
+For what you discover is that there was a goat also for the Lord with the sacrifice as a sin offering.

-Now, it is important then to recognize that we have clearly an understanding that there was a sacrifice that occurred also on the first lunar month, on the 14th day of Nazareth, which was crucified and slain.
+Now, it is important then to recognize that we have clearly an understanding that there was a sacrifice that occurred also on the first lunar month on the 14th day of Nazareth.

+It was crucified and slain.

-On the 14th day of that first month, for the day that followed it was not other than an annual holy day.
+On the 14th day of that first month, for the day that followed it, was not other than an annual holy day.